tekumara/aws-lambda-scala/README.md

+### This repo is no longer maintained.
+See [seek-oss/aws-lambda-scala](https://github.com/seek-oss/aws-lambda-scala) instead.

 # aws-lambda-scala

 Hopefully a fairly complete production example of a simple scala lambda with cloudwatch logs and alarms, a dead letter queue, a stack policy, deployment of separate stacks for prod and dev environments, and tooling to manage the stacks.